alexjgaw/writerduel/README.md

 #### TODO:
 * Firebase functions
-  * Create a new word when a game is created
   * Destroy game when players are finished
 * Set up react router to handle the URL for a specific game
 * Timer